GemCreates/hello-world/README.md

 Hey guys!

-BluRubi from GemCreates here, and I just want to say, I love coffee and moon tacos...
-Thanks!
-Bye!
+I'm CrystalSocks and I love programming in Java!
+I really want to learn how to program well and grow my love for this hobby.